Updated July 29, 2023

-|Accounts payable is the total amount of debt the company has to pay to its creditors for goods or services bought on credit.||Accrued expenses are the total liability that is payable for goods and services that have been received but not been billed.|
+|Accounts payable is the total debt the company has to pay its creditors for goods or services bought on credit.||Accrued expenses represent the total liability for goods and services the company has received but has not yet been billed for.|

-|Account Payable is a balance sheet item.||Accrued Expense is an income statement item but can also be shown in the company’s balance sheet.|
+|Account Payable is a balance sheet item.||Accrued Expense appears as an item on the income statement but can also be presented on the company’s balance sheet.|

-|Accounts payable is not an estimate as it is the actual liability that needs to be paid off.||An accrued expense is only an estimate as the company needs to know how much of the cash outflow for that particular cost needs to be incurred by the company.|
+|Accounts payable is not an estimate as it is the actual liability that needs to be paid off.||An accrued expense is merely an estimate as the company needs to determine the amount of cash outflow required for that specific cost to be incurred.|

 |Examples of accounts payables are:

-||Examples of Accrued Expense are:
+||Examples of Accrued Expenses are:

-|A company recognizes accounts payable every day as every day the company purchases goods on credit.||Accrued expenses are not an item for which the company recognizes expense every day.|
+|A company recognizes accounts payable every day as every day the company purchases goods on credit.||Accrued expenses are not an item for which the company recognizes daily expenses.|

 Accounting recognition is an important aspect of every company, and each company should follow the various accounting principles which are globally recognized, such as the US Generally Accepted Accounting Principles and International Financial Reporting Standards.
 Companies should prepare books by these two methods, whichever applies to them.
 Furthermore, an external auditor should check and thoroughly audit the books and provide a sign-off at the end of the audit.
 It enhances the credibility of the company and reassures its shareholders.